-Explore the Woolshed Valley Self Guided Drive and discover stories of gold and bushrangers, including Joe Byrne and Aaron Sherritt, who both grew up in Sebastopol in the Woolshed Valley and as kids would spend considerable time in the Chinese mining camps, with Joe becoming proficient in Cantonese.
-It was only a matter of time before these two met the Kelly's, with Joe becoming one of the main members of the Kelly Gang.
+Embark on the Woolshed Valley self-guided drive to discover stories of gold and bushrangers, including Joe Byrne and Aaron Sherritt.
+After growing up as kids around Chinese mining camps near Sebastopol, it was only a matter of time before these two met the Kelly Gang, when Joe became one of the main members...

 Buy a Miner's Right